Skip to Content

 Smart light switches are for smart homes and lighting systems.
 Smart switches connect to your electronic devices, such as your phone or Alexa.
 They allow you to turn lights on and off as well as alter the brightness remotely.

-You may activate this lighting control with a phone app, remote control, or speak to Alexa, Siri, or Google Assistant.
-You can also use the apps to switch lights on and off on a schedule or use timers.
+You may activate this lighting control with a phone app, a remote control, or by speaking to Alexa, Siri, or Google Assistant.
+You can also use the apps to turn lights on and off on a schedule or use timers.

 Wireless Switch